botingw/langgraph-dev-navigator/memory/tasks/task_2/task_2_3/task_2_token_usage_analysis_plan.md

 **Context:** The primary suspect for the excessive token usage is the summarization of documentation chunks, which is performed by a chat model.
 Initial observations from the OpenAI dashboard show a discrepancy between the expected and actual number of tokens consumed.
 This plan outlines a data-driven approach to pinpoint the source of this amplification.

+### Initial Findings on Token Amplification:
+Through preliminary analysis, two significant factors contributing to the high token consumption have been identified:
+1.  **Inclusion of `.ipynb` files:** The initial token counting focused primarily on `.md` files.
+However, the ingestion process also includes `.ipynb` (Jupyter Notebook) files.
+These files, due to their JSON structure and embedded code/output, contribute approximately 10 times more tokens than equivalent `.md` files.
+2.  **Prompt Engineering Overhead:** The prompt sent to the OpenAI API for contextual embedding (and potentially other chat-based operations) includes not only the specific chunk being processed but also a truncated version of the `full_document`, a system prompt, and user prompt descriptions.
+This means that for a document split into `n` chunks, the total token consumption for contextual embeddings can be approximated as `n * (tokens_in_chunk + tokens_in_full_document_context + tokens_in_system_prompt + tokens_in_user_instructions)`.
+This significantly amplifies the token usage compared to just the raw chunk tokens.

+### Initial Findings on Token Amplification:                                                                                                                                                                                     │
+Through preliminary analysis, two significant factors contributing to the high token consumption have been identified:
+**Inclusion of `.ipynb` files:** The initial token counting focused primarily on `.md` files.
+However, the ingestion process also includes `.ipynb` (Jupyter Notebook) files.
+These files, due to their JSON structure and embedded code/output, contribute approximately 10 times more tokens than equivalent `.md` files.                                                                                                                                 │
+**Prompt Engineering Overhead:** The prompt sent to the OpenAI API for contextual embedding (and potentially other chat-based operations) includes not only the specific chunk being processed but also a truncated version of the `full_document`, a system prompt, and user prompt descriptions.
+This means that for a document split into `n` chunks, the total token consumption for contextual embeddings can be approximated as `n * (tokens_in_chunk tokens_in_full_document_context + tokens_in_system_prompt + tokens_in_user_instructions)`.
+This significantly amplifies the token usage compared to just the raw chunk tokens.
 ---

 ## Phase 1: High-Granularity Data Collection (Small-Scale)